Shutterstock / kuzmafoto

 Lorenzo Alexander, Buffalo Bills linebacker: Half a cup of oatmeal with egg whites.

-Rashad Jennings, free agent running back: Toast with hummus, avocado and turkey bacon.
+Rashad Jennings, New York Giants running back: Toast with hummus, avocado and turkey bacon.

 Drew Brees, New Orleans Saints quarterback: Two gluten-free waffles, potato hash browns, sausage and a pear.

-Brandon Marshall, New York Giants receiver: Seven egg whites, chicken sausage, cheese, and two cups of blueberries.
+Brandon Marshall, New York Jets receiver: Seven egg whites, chicken sausage, cheese, and two cups of blueberries.

 After working out or practicing for a few hours, it’s important to refuel and keep that energy up with protein powerhouse bites.
 Most players aim to get in at least four snacks per day.
 (OK, we’re starting to get jealous…)